brechtbilliet/brechtbilliet.github.io/_posts/2016-09-23-Implementing-cancellable-optimistic-updates-in-Angular2.md

 }
 ```

-It turns out that when using the redux pattern, this only takes 12 lines of code.
+It turns out that when using the redux pattern, this only takes 12 lines of code (without comments :-)).
 We will have to create a parentreducer that will delegate to our root reducer.
 The parentreducer will keep track of all the actions, so they can be rollbacked.
 The implementation looks like this:

 ```typescript